-Nashville is only home to one SSP, Street Works, which ran for years on an underground, illegal basis before earning an official title as one of the Volunteer State’s few Syringe Services Programs.
-In Madison, on 907 Gallatin Pike, Street Works operates from Monday to Friday from 9:00 a.m. to 5:00 p.m.
+Nashville is only home to one SSP, Street Works, which ran for years on an underground basis before earning an official title as one of the Volunteer State’s few Syringe Services Programs.
+Street Works runs an SSP on 907 Gallatin Pike in Madison from Monday to Friday from 9:00 a.m. to 5:00 p.m.

-East Tennessee is home to three SSPs, two of which are run by Cempa Community Care, the other by Choice Health Network.
+East Tennessee is home to four SSPs, two of which are run by Cempa Community Care, the other two by Choice Health Network.

 As of now, unfortunately, there aren’t any syringe services programs in rural Tennessee.
 This leaves most of Tennessee’s injection drug users shit outta luck.

-I recommend visiting pharmacies — try independent ones — for syringes, though you may get turned down.
-If this doesn’t work, try out diabetes or medical supply websites or the free mail-based supply distributor NEXT Distro.
+I recommend visiting pharmacies — try independent ones — for syringes, though you it’s normal to get turned down.
+If this doesn’t work, reach out to the free mail-based supply distributor NEXT Distro.

 If you’re willing to shell out a few bucks — which you’re probably already doing to buy syringes from friends, family members, or dealers — look online for diabetes supplies stores.
 Don’t be afraid to buy syringes online.
 Even if you’re apprehensive to buy rigs online, take a chance!
 Your veins will thank you later.